 Our Centre Supervisor, Claire Perry, is supporting the team to grow and develop.
 Claire has worked in the early childhood sector for over 12 years, in a range of different settings, from administration, educator amoghst all the ECE age groups and currently as manager.

 Working with not only with the children in the centre, but the families as well is of key importance in the Centres philosophy and in our 2013 ERO Review, it was noted that "leaders have developed a culture where relationships between teachers, families and children are the focus".
 Claire works alongside the teachers to support your family's induction into the centre, and transparency and relationships are developed and continuously built upon.
 If you have any questions during your time at the centre, Claire is more than happy to help.

 Our management team is passionate about creating a community of learners at the centre.
 They acknowledge the importance of teachers further developing their skills and knowledge so that they can be the best they can be.
 The centre invests deeplyt in professional development for the teaching team.
 They provide regular in-house and external opportunities for professional development as well as support for teachers who are completing their teacher registration.

 This space is for our youngest children here at Minimee - our infants and young toddlers are aged anything from 3 months up to 2 years of age.
-Our teaching team in the Toe Toe Room is made up of Kiri and Emily and Sarah, with the extra help of Nikki.
+Our teaching team in the Toe Toe Room is made up of Kiri (head teacher) Rachel and Sarah.
 Our small group size, carefully selected resources and our gentle and caring teachers are what makes such a high quality room for our under two's.

 We hold a 1-4 child to teacher ratio, and try keep the room at no more than 12 babies at a time.